seifashraf947/my-webpage/README.md

-📌 Project Description

-What the project is
+Calc My Stuff 🛒

-A simple product calculator web app
+A simple product calculator web app with a stylish door-opening animation.

+Live Demo

+Try it live here on this link ==>  : https://my-webpage-production.up.railway.app/

 What it does

-Lets you add products with a name, price, and quantity.
+Add products with a name, price, and quantity

-Automatically calculates the total price.
+Automatically calculates the total price

-Displays all added products in a list.
+Displays all added products in a list

-Stores data temporarily on the server.
+Stylish door-opening CSS animation

-Technologies used
+Technologies Used

 Node.js + Express.js (backend & API)

 HTML, CSS, JavaScript (frontend)

-Why it’s useful / what I practiced
+Why it’s useful / What I practiced
-This project helped me practice:

-Building a basic Express server with routes (GET & POST).
+Built a basic Express server with GET & POST routes

-Using fetch API for client-server communication.
+Used fetch API for client-server communication

-DOM manipulation and form handling in JavaScript.
+Practiced DOM manipulation and form handling

-Adding creative CSS animations for better UI/UX.
+Implemented creative CSS animations for a better UI